 The personal nutritionist in your pocket can be picked up on Lumen’s website.
 You can get 10% off by clicking on this link.
-Just make sure to use the code Gadgets10 at checkout.
-A further $25 off is available for the holidays.
+Just make sure to use the code Gadgets10 at checkout (plus up to 50% is off for the holidays).
 Our full hands-on review can be found on this link.

 Withings Sleep Analyzer